Got a query? call us on 01905 888 098

 Highlands and Islands- Contact us for a quote)

-Eucalyptus nicholii ‘Avon’- Willow Peppermint 1 of the fabulous Peppermints
+Eucalyptus nicholii ‘Avon’- Willow Peppermint 1 with amazing Peppermint Aroma

-A new introduction by Grafton Nursery in 2022.
-Grow as a sophisticated specimen tree or pruned garden shrub.
+A new introduction by Grafton Nursery in 2022; a better form of straight Eucalyptus nicholii.
+Grow as a sophisticated specimen tree, shrub-on-a-stick or pruned garden shrub.

 Why we like this variety:-